Marine scientist

 Noam Vogt-Vincent

 The dynamics of the ocean and its ecosystems are closely coupled over a broad range of timescales.
-I use numerical models to investigate these physical and biological interactions in the past, present and future, to improve our ability to predict and manage future environmental change in the context of coral reef systems.
+I use numerical models to investigate these physical and biological interactions in the past, present and future, to improve our ability to predict and manage future environmental change, particularly in the context of coral reef systems.

 Introduction